 However, as the UK starts to ease restrictions and as infection rates start to fall, some providers are taking a different stance.

 Some insurers are now providing cover with no Coronavirus exclusions.

 This highlights the importance of comparing quotes, as no two providers have the same underwriting process.

-Why not let Reassured Advice save you time and money by comparing quotes from the UK’s leading providers, and smaller specialist companies, on your behalf?
+Why not let Reassured Advice save you time and money by comparing quotes from the UK’s leading providers and smaller specialist companies?